YueyingSun/Mandate-Models-for-Inelastic-Market-Hypothesis/README.md

 - Processes data from FoF, MSPD, and CRSP
 - Compares different data sources for U.S. bond and equity capitalisation.
 - Assesses consistency across datasets and verifies whether they exhibit similar dynamics over time.
-- Reproduces the result of Section 2.3.1 of the thesis "Two Topics in Mathematical Finance: Mandate Models and Mean-Variance Hedging".
+- Reproduces the results of Section 2.3.1 of the thesis "Two Topics in Mathematical Finance: Mandate Models and Mean-Variance Hedging".

 ---